awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	>Note: This command will not return any output if it is successful.

-1. Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created scheduled scaling action.
-Wait for the time you chose, and take a look at the instances it has deployed.
+1. Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created scheduled scaling action in the **Scheduled Actions** tab.
+Wait for the time you chose, and take a look at the instances it has deployed by checking the **Activity History** tab and the **Instances** tab.

-1. Browse to the [AWS CodeDeploy console](https://console.aws.amazon.com/codesuite/codedeploy/deployments) to monitor your application deployment.
-Notice that CodeDeploy will automatically deploy the application to new instances launched by the auto scaling group.
+1. Browse to the [AWS CodeDeploy console](https://console.aws.amazon.com/codesuite/codedeploy/deployments), make sure your region is selected in the upper right-hand corner dropdown, and notice that CodeDeploy will automatically deploy the application to new instances launched by the auto scaling group.

+	>Note: The CodeDeploy console will not default to your current region.
+Please make sure to click on **Select a Region** in the upper right-hand corner and select your region in the dropdown.

 ### 12\.
 Dynamically scale the application with an automatic scaling policy